 - Headache arising from the neck

 - Circulatory problems

 - Inability to relax

 Some common treatments for musculoskeletal aches and pains, such as drugs and exercise are not always suitable for pregnant women.
-Osteopathy offers a safe and effective way of helping the body to adapt to the enormous physiological and postural changes that take place during pregnancy and delivery.
+Osteopathy offers a safe and effective way of helping the body to adapt to the enormous physiological and postural changes that take place and easing the stress and strain put on the musculoskeletal system.
 Gentle techniques are used to ease pain, reduce swelling and help the body to adopt the ideal posture ensuring efficient use of postural muscles.
 The cranial approach is a particularly gentle way of working with the body’s own natural mechanism for releasing and rebalancing tensions without force.

 Mother and baby checks